fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 <details>
 <summary>

-## Yaḥyā ibn Zakarīyā** (John the Baptist)
+## Yahya ibn Zakarīyā** (John the Baptist)

 </summary>
 1 century BC

-Yaḥyā ibn Zakarīyā (Arabic: يحيى ابن زكريا, literally Yahya/John, son of Zechariah), identified in English as John the Baptist, is considered in Islam a prophet and messenger of God (Allah) who was sent to guide the Children of Israel.
+Yahya ibn Zakariya (John, son of Zechariah), identified in English as John the Baptist, is considered in Islam a prophet and messenger of God (Allah) who was sent to guide the Children of Israel.
 He is believed by Muslims to have been a witness to the word of God who would herald the coming of Isa Masih (Jesus).

 Yahya is mentioned five times in the Quran.